 So, what does a normal menstrual cycle look like?

 A normal menstrual cycle is, on average, 28 days (but anything from 21-35 days is normal).
 It should be largely pain free and uneventful.
 It should not disrupt your enjoyment of life or ability to function at the top of your game.

-Some variations from the norm can happen occasionally, however your cycle should remain pretty much the same from month to month.
+Some variations from the norm can happen occasionally (a particularly stressful month for example), however your cycle should remain pretty much the same from month to month.

 The length of your cycle is measured from the first day of your menstrual bleed (day one) and you count until the day prior to your next menstrual bleed.
 Your period can be 2-7 days (most women bleed for 3-5 days) and again should be fairly similar from month to month.
 Most women will have a couple of “heavier” days and the rest are lighter (typical total blood loss is around 50ml).

 Ovulation is the key to a normal menstrual cycle.
 In a healthy woman with a 28 day cycle, ovulation usually takes place around day 14, however this can vary from woman to woman and therefore it is vital to understand if and when you ovulate to either assist with conception or avoid unwanted pregnancy.
 Note: it is normal to have the occasional annovulatory cycle (i.e. you haven’t ovulated that month) and it is possible to have a period without having ovulated.